MartynaIwaniec/hangmanUG/README.md

 # Step 1 Getting ready

-Linux distributions may include an outdated version of Python (Python 2), but you should install an updated one (Python 3)
+Linux distributions may include an outdated version of Python (Python 2), make sure Python 3 is installed on your machine before running the program.

-*Remember to be careful while using the command line, because you may accidentely damage or remove your data.
+*Remember to be careful while using the command line, because you nmight accidentely damage or remove your data.
 Write only commands that you known exactly what is their purpose.*

 **Access to a command-line/terminal window on Linux:**